 Most of us beaders have a lot of plastic multi-slotted storage boxes and they get heavy.
 Pulling one from a stacked group can be difficult with the chance of an avalanche.
 I have been able to obtain good quality plastic paperwork stacking trays at yard sales usually for 25 cents each.
 I stack the trays up and each one holds one of my multi-slotted bead storage boxes.
 It is much less work pulling out and putting back the storage boxes.

 Only caution - if you do not obtain all the trays at the same time, be certain they are compatible for stacking.

 When you are at your next garage sale or when you are planning your own, look and see what shape your cupcake tins are in.
 If you decide you want to get rid of them, think again, these make great storage for beads and a great place to sort those beads that come in an assorted package.
 Spray paint them bright colors and you will always know where your beads are.

 I use silicone cupcake bakeware for beading with smaller beads.
 I use one cup for each color and just roll each bead up the "flute" and put it on the needle or string.
 It makes the project so much more quicker and easier to do.

 Source: I used to work at an Arts and Crafts store that also sells bakeware.
 The idea came to me when I was restocking the bakeware shelf one day.

 By Jan from Bucksport, ME

 If you work with glass beads in your stitching, this tip might help to keep them in place.
 Wrap a piece of cellophane tape (sticky side out) on the forefinger of your non-stitching hand.
-Now you can pick up and hold all the beads you need to work with just by dipping your finger into the container holding the beads.
-It is amazing how much faster the beading goes.

 Instead of buying a "bead scoop" why not use a metal Chinese soup spoon!
 Very inexpensive, I got mine for about .50 at an Oriental market.
 It scoops and pours with ease.